3D-HGS: 3D Half-Gaussian Splatting: Experiments

-Following the published literature, we tested our design on 11 (indoor and outdoor) scenes from various datasets: 7 scenes from Mip-nerf360 dataset\cite{barron2021mip}, 2 scenes from Tanks \&Temples~\cite{knapitsch2017tanks}, and 2 scenes from DeepBlending~\cite{hedman2018deep}.
-Figure~\ref{fig:dataset} shows sample images from these datasets.
 Consistent with prior studies, we use PSNR, SSIM~\cite{wang2004image} and LPIPS~\cite{zhang2018unreasonable} to measure the performance on each dataset.
-We provide the averaged metrics over all scenes for each dataset in the main paper and put the full quantitative results for each scene in the Appendix.
+We provide the averaged metrics over all scenes for each dataset in the main paper and give the full quantitative results for each scene in the Appendix.
+We also report rendering times and model size.